john-science/python_for_scientists/classes/00_setup_and_intro/lecture_00.md

 ![the well](http://imgs.xkcd.com/comics/well_2.png)

 Every programming language has syntax; rules you have to learn.
 But Python has a lot of traction right now with scientists and engineers.
 Python's rules are easier to learn than most, which lets you focus on what really matters.
 And after a few years of traction, there are a lot of libraries and tools written in Python just for scientists and engineers.
-That's really what Python brings to the table: a load of handy tools designed right for you.
+That's what Python brings to the table: a load of handy tools designed right for you.

 ## How to make the most of this class

 > The best way to learn is by doing.

 Write code.
-If you really want to learn the material in this class, there's only one solution.
-You have to use what you learn.
+If you really want to learn the material in this class, there's only one solution: use what you learn.

+As a starting point, there will be example problem sets at the end of each lecture.
+But don't stop there!

 At the beginning of the class, maybe all you can do is replace your calculator with the Python interpreter.
 As the class continues, you should be able to replace Excel with Python.
 But the trick is to start using what you learn every week and practice.
-It's a lot harder to forget something you've used a dozen times.
+It's a lot harder to forget something once you've used a dozen times.

 [Back to Syllabus](../../README.md)